Ana-Gutman/dotnet-interview/README.md

 ---

-This enables AI-driven clients to send natural-language commands.
+This enables AI-driven clients to send natural-language commands because it generates a MCPServer.exe file.

 ## 💻 Configure Claude Desktop